 Access to Finance

-The number of new housing units that enter the market annually for rental and purchase for ownership is insufficient to meet the demands of the increasingly urbanised population in all CEMAC countries and the growing middle and upper class population.
-The growing economy has swelled a middle class that needs to be housed.
-A third of the Gabonese population lives in the capital Libreville, and a quarter of the Congolese population in the capital Brazzaville, both cities with huge housing backlogs.
+The number of new housing units that enter the market annually for rental and purchase for ownership is insufficient to meet the demands of the increasingly urbanised population and the growing middle and upper class population.
+A quarter of the Congolese population lives in the capital Brazzaville.
 The demand for housing has increased without a subsequent increase in supply.
-The discovery of oil in Equatorial Guinea, and new economic sectors that have opened up such as mining, telecommunications, retail, construction, energy, agro processing has seen the influx of expatriates, migrant workers, and skilled diaspora populations returning to their countries, thus accentuating the demand for housing.
 This increasing mismatch between demand and supply for housing continues to push up house prices both for ownership and rental.
+In Brazzaville and Pointe Noire, housing demand was estimated at 13 550 units per year versus an annual delivery of just 2 000 units.

 Housing Policy and Regulations